PacktPublishing/LLM-Engineers-Handbook/README.md

 To authenticate to Comet ML, you must fill out the `COMET_API_KEY` and `COMET_WORKSPACE` env vars with an authentication token and workspace name.

-→ Check out this [tutorial](https://www.comet.com/docs/v2/api-and-sdk/rest-api/overview/) to learn how to fill the Comet ML variables from above.
+→ Check out this [tutorial](https://www.comet.com/docs/v2/api-and-sdk/rest-api/overview/) to learn how to get the Comet ML variables from above.

 ### Opik